-From performing at over 1000 birthday parties, Ritchie recommends a party at home (up to 15 children) or at a small hall/small venue (up to 35 children).
+From performing at nearly 1000 birthday parties, Ritchie recommends a party at home (up to 15 children) or at a small hall/small venue (up to 35 children).
 Mornings are the best time spots.
 Prep the night before, and have the afternoon after the party to relax, and the birthday boy/girl can open his/her presents and calm down in time for an early night.

 Smaller halls/rooms are better.
 Contrary to the popular idea, it is not best to book a big hall “so they can run around!”
 Big halls are echoey which amplifies all the noise and not in a good way.
 Book Ritchie before you book the hall.
 There are loads of venues, but only one Ritchie.
 His wife and mother say “thank goodness!”

 For more tips on booking a hall, check out my page here.